NCEAS/vegbank2/README.md

 ## Development build

-This is a python package, and built using the [Python Poetry](https://python-poetry.org) build tool.
+This is a python package managed with [`uv`](https://docs.astral.sh/uv/), a fast Python package and environment manager.

-To install locally, create a virtual environment for python 3.12+, install poetry, and then install or build the package with `poetry install` or `poetry build`, respectively.

-To run tests, navigate to the root directory and run `poetry run pytest`.
-If the test suite contains tests that take a longer time to run (e.g., relating to the storage of large files) - mark them as `slow` and to execute all tests, run `pytest --run-slow`.
+To run tests, navigate to the root directory and run `uv run pytest`.
+If the test suite contains tests that take a longer time to run (e.g., relating to the storage of large files) - mark them as `slow` and to execute all tests, run `uv run pytest --run-slow`.

-The GitHub repository has also been configured to run a [continuous integration build](https://github.com/NCEAS/vegbank2/actions) which executes the `poetry run pytest` command in the standard poetry-maintained virtual environment.
+The GitHub repository has also been configured to run a [continuous integration build](https://github.com/NCEAS/vegbank2/actions) which executes `uv run pytest` in the uv-managed virtual environment.
 To test the action run locally, you can install the `act` commandline client (e.g., `brew install act`) and then execute the actions from the local commandline.
 This depends on a local docker instance being configured, and the first run will take longer as the initial docker images are pulled.
 Thereafter, checking the action build before pushing